Aridhia-Open-Source/app-AIRAlock/README.md

 The governing principle is simple and binding: **the rule engine classifies, AIRA narrates, the reviewer decides.** AIRA never produces a competing verdict, never overrides a classification, and never writes audit entries.

-There is a video of how to use AIRAlock here: https://scribehow.com/embed-preview/Conducting_a_Data_Airlock_Review_and_Approval__jHS7L0YoSKGhqMsc8irNqA?as=video&size=flexible&voice=shimmer&scaleMode=contain
+You can view a video of how to use AIRA here: https://scribehow.com/embed-preview/Conducting_a_Data_Airlock_Review_and_Approval__jHS7L0YoSKGhqMsc8irNqA?as=video&size=flexible&voice=shimmer&scaleMode=contain

 ---

 ## Status